BobGerman/Ignite24-Labs/LAB-446/instructions.md

 });
 ```

-The key elements of the bot setup are:
+The key elements of the agent setup are:

 - **ILoggerFactory**: Used for logging messages to the output pane for debugging.
 - **PromptManager**: Determines the location of prompt templates.
 - **ActionPlanner**: Determines which model and prompt should be used when handling a user message.
 By default, the planner uses a prompt template named 'Chat'.
 - **ApplicationBuilder**: Creates an object which represents a Bot that can handle incoming activities.

-The bot is added as a transient service which means that everytime a message is recieved from the Bot Framework, our bot code will be executed.
+The agent is added as a transient service which means that everytime a message is recieved from the Bot Framework, our agent code will be executed.

 ## Exercise 3: Prompt templates